openhab/openhab-docs/developers/guidelines.md

 New @author tags should be placed below the older ones.
 Data-transfer-objects (DTOs map from Json/XML to Java classes) do not require JavaDoc.

-## E. Language Levels and Libraries
+## D. Language Levels and Libraries

 1. openHAB generally targets the long time supported Java 8 and Java 11 releases with the following restrictions:
  * To allow optimized runtimes, the set of Java packages to be used is further restricted to [Compact Profile 2](http://www.oracle.com/technetwork/java/embedded/resources/tech/compact-profiles-overview-2157132.html)